bearandhammer/knowledge-vault/obsidian-vault/🧪 Scratch/⚒️ How.md

 Idea: DevOps - check file content.

 Could use a PowerShell refresher really - it's been too long.
+Will root through Udemy for a reasonable one.